-- Many users are complaining that they can't sign in to the PlayStation Network account.
+- Many users complain they can't sign in to the PlayStation Network account.

-- There are a number of fixes to try and help you get back in case you can’t remember the password, just use your forgotten password option on the website to create a new one.
+- There are several fixes to try and help you get back in case you can’t remember the password; use your forgotten password option on the website to create a new one.

-- Sometimes PlayStation Network servers do go down.
-The reason could be due to an update or server maintenance and this can cause login issues or slow log-in times.
+- Sometimes, PlayStation Network servers go down due to an update or server maintenance, which can cause login issues or slow log-in times.

 What are some of the most commonly reported issues on the PlayStation Network?